-- 3. Contractual Obligation of University.
-The Foundation shall not enter into any contract that would impose a financial or contractual obligation on the University without first obtaining the prior written approval of the University and, if applicable under law or policy, the State Board of Education.
-University approval of any such contract shall comply with policies of the State Board of Education with respect to approval of University contracts. - 4.
-Acquisition or Development or Real Estate.
+3. Contractual Obligation of University:

+The Foundation shall not enter into any contract that would impose a financial or contractual obligation on the University without first obtaining the prior written approval of the University.
+University approval of any such contract shall comply with policies of the State Board with respect to State Board approval of University contracts.

+4. Acquisition or Development or Real Estate:

 The Foundation shall not acquire or develop real estate or otherwise build facilities for the University's use without first obtaining approval of the State Board.
-In the event of a proposed purchase of real estate for such purposes by the Foundation, the University shall notify the State Board and where appropriate, the Idaho Legislature, at the earliest possible date, of such proposed purchase for such purposes.
-Furthermore, any such proposed purchase of real estate for the University's use shall be a coordinated effort of the University and the Foundation.
-Any notification to the State Board required pursuant to this paragraph may be made through the State Board's chief executive officer in executive session pursuant to Idaho Code Section 67-2345(1)(c).
+In the event of a proposed purchase of real estate by the Foundation for the University, the University shall notify the State Board at the earliest possible date.
+Any such proposed purchase for the University's use shall be a coordinated effort of the University and the Foundation.
+Any notification to the State Board required pursuant to this paragraph may be made through the State Board's chief executive officer in executive session pursuant to the open meeting law, set forth in Idaho Code, Title 74, Chapter 2.